surftrips.co

 Frequently asked

-Playa Serena is a point break suited for intermediate to advanced surfers.
+Playa Serena is a point bottom, long walling right-hand point with hollow take-off, break suited for intermediate through advanced surfers.

 Playa Serena